Herring Run Information for Buzzards Bay

 Herring Biology 101

 River herring spend most of their life in salt water and return to fresh water to spawn, usually between April and June in Buzzards Bay.
 Alewives typically return and spawn several weeks earlier than the bluebacks.
 In general, spawning is initiated for alewives when the water temperature reaches 51 F (10.6 C), and for bluebacks when the water temperature reaches 57 F (13.9 C).
 Alewives generally spawn in ponds and slow rivers, bluebacks spawn generally in streams.
 During spawning, the eggs settle and stick to gravel, stones, logs, or other objects.
-Unlike Pacific salmon, spent fish typically survive and move back to the sea after spawning.
+Unlike Pacific salmon, after spawning, herring typically survive and move back to the sea.
 Young fish typically return to the sea toward the end of summer or early fall, when they are about 1-1/2 to 2-1/2 inches long.

 Like salmon, adults typically return to the same stream in which they were hatched.
 Consequently, after obstructions are removed from a river, or a fish ladder is installed, migrating herring must be physically transported to upstream ponds to restore the population, rather than wait for herring to accidentally discover the new habitat.